National Performance Tables KS4

 What are the results that students got at the end of Year 11 in summer 2015 and 2016?

-The results on the school website are the results that the students achieved at the end of Year 11 in 2016.
-More detail can be found on our website here.
+The results on the school website shown under the School Evaluation are the results that the students achieved at the end of Year 11 in 2016 and 2015.
 In Summer 2016, Cheam High School students achieved 77% C+ in English and Mathematics.

 In Summer 2015, Cheam High School students achieved 75% 5+A* - C including English and Mathematics.
 English Language results were 85% C+ and Mathematics were 89% C+ and progress of students was significantly above average.